 Although it's very rare, it's possible to catch these through a domestic water system.

 The risk increases with age but some people are at higher risk, including:

 - Smokers and heavy drinkers

 - People with an impaired immune system or suffering from chronic respiratory or kidney disease, diabetes, lung and heart disease.

-- The risks are higher where water has been sat in the hot/cold water tank for a long time and is warm enough for the bacteria to breed.
+- The risks are higher where water has sat in the hot/cold water tank for a long time and is warm enough for the bacteria to breed (20–45°C).

-- There is an increased risk if there are any deposits in the water, for example sludge, rust, scale or dirt on taps/shower heads.
+- There’s an increased risk if there are any deposits in the water such as sludge, rust, scale or dirt on taps or shower heads.

 There are a few simple steps you can take to reduce the risk of catching a legionella-linked illness, including:

-- If you have been away for a week or more, turn your hot and cold taps on in your sink(s), wash basin(s) and bath.
+- If you’ve been away from home for a week or more, turn your hot and cold taps on in your sinks, wash basins and bath.
 Slowly run the water for one minute and then run the water quickly for at least two minutes.
-Flush your toilet(s) twice, with the lid closed, to clear the water system.
+Flush your toilets twice, with the lid closed, to clear the water system.

-- Set the hot water temperature at 60°C. If you have a bathroom that is rarely used, run the water through all the taps (including the sink, bath, shower and toilet) on a weekly basis or before somebody uses the room, following the steps above.
+- Set the hot water temperature at 60°C. If you have a bathroom that’s rarely used, run the water through all the taps (including the sink, bath, shower and toilet) on a weekly basis or before somebody uses the room, following the steps above.